 I struggle with being productive, as I'm sure you do as well.
-I think most writers run into issues productivity killers.
+I think most writers run into issues around productivity.
 I don't know about you, but I'm easily distractible.
 It could be anything from a TV show, to my son wanting to play, to a game, or a book that I want to read.
 Or even just checking email or social media.
 I even have the RescueTime app installed on my computer to help me with this issue.
-I've identified three common productivity killers that I run into—and I think that most writers probably deal with these as well.
+I've identified three common productivity mistakes I make—and I think that most writers probably deal with these as well.

 What is your biggest productivity killer?
 What sucks away the time you might have to lead a productive career?

 It isn't always Minecraft.
 This month Minecraft has taken up a surprising amount of time.
 It's easy to spend time on one task after another in the game.
 Before you know it, time has gone flying by.